Find out if your iPhone is infected with Pegasus spyware

-It can be unnerving to read reports about an iPhone or iPad exploit being actively distributed.
+Whenever there's a new report about an iPhone or iPad exploit being actively distributed and used, it's unnerving.
 In July, it was revealed that security researchers discovered evidence of Pegasus spyware being used on the phones of journalists, politicians and activists.

 The spyware can be remotely installed on a target's iPhone or iPad, granting the person or organization who installed it full access to the device and all the data it holds -- without the owner taking any action.
 That includes text messages, emails and even recording phone calls.
 Pegasus was originally designed and is marketed by its creator, the NSO Group, to monitor criminals and terrorists.